zowe/zac/tracking/ForwardReleases.md

 -----------------------------------------------

- **LTS Zowe v1.x**  (hyperlink active while Current selected)   |  Current Zowe v2.x (hyperlink active while LTS selected)
+ **LTS Zowe v1.x**   |  Current Zowe v2.x

- The latest version of Zowe v1.x is: v1.2.0.
+ - The latest version of Zowe v1.x is: v1.2.0.
- (Optional) The community support period for Zowe v1.x is: <>.
+ - (Optional) The community support period for Zowe v1.x lasts until: <>.
 Commercial support periods may extend beyond this.

  ...Regular download flow / How to get started flow